Carroll and Milton Petrie Student Emergency Grant Fund

 How much can a student apply for and who reviews the application and determines the award amount?

 - Undergraduate students must be matriculated and be in good academic standing

 - Graduate students must be matriculated and be in good academic standing

 - Students must have a record of good conduct

 - Students must have paid tuition to the College of Staten Island

 The maximum cash award amount is $1,500.00.
 Only in extraordinary circumstances and with appropriate documentation will an award exceed $1,500.00.

-The Emergency Assistance Committee for the offices of Student Affairs, Financial Aid, and other student services offices will review applications and make their recommendations.
-Final approval requires the signature of the Vice President of Student Affairs or designee.
+The Emergency Assistance Committee for the offices of Student and Enrollment Services, Financial Aid, and other student services offices will review applications and make their recommendations.
+Final approval requires the signature of the Vice President for Student and Enrollment Services or designee.
 A student applicant may be required to meet with any of the above to further assess the merits of the emergency grant request.